 Loss of independence: Aging brings a curb on food items high in salt, sugar, fats, and calories.
 An elderly’s dietary requirements are taken care of by the family members or caregivers, causing a feeling of less independence.
 Sometimes, being unable to choose what to eat makes them not want to eat at all.

-senOcare’s personalised eldercare services in India is designed to promote happy and healthy aging with focus on cooking and feeding nutrient meals, regular exercise, and other important lifestyle factors.
+senOcare’s personalized eldercare services in India is designed to promote happy and healthy aging with focus on cooking and feeding nutrient meals, regular exercise, and other important lifestyle factors.
 Call us today at +91 8800 003 046 or email us at [email protected] for round-the-clock services for elders in India.